 Baalat Gebal, “Lady of Byblos,” was the Goddess of the City of Byblos who was also recognized in Egypt.

 Blackwater was a strong non-alcoholic beverage containing caffeine and sugar.

-Brown-wine
+Brown-wine was brandy.

 Byblos, aka Els End, was originally a small fishing village created by the Oceanids for refugees after the Great Flood.
 Baalat grew the village into a major port, sea power, and trading partner to Egypt.
 It became a key city in Phoenicia.
 See Baalat.